 - Enter the medical reports into EHR (Electronic Health Records) systems.

-- Perform audits for quality improvements
+- Perform audits for quality improvements.

 Skills Required to be a Medical Transcriptionist

 A medical transcriptionist has to be someone who is a self-motivated individual and likes working alone for a longer period of time.
 Moreover, the person must be a good listener because it’s sometimes strenuous to get used to the doctor’s voice and accent.
-However, prior training or medical transcription course helps individuals to develop attention and faster typing speed which goes on a long way in this field.
+However, prior training or Medical Transcription course helps individuals to develop attention and faster typing speed which goes on a long way in this field.

 Medical Transcription Course: Eligibility Criteria

-- Academic IELTS score is required.
+- IELTS Academic/TOEFL iBT score is required.

 Note: These are general eligibility requirements, any specific prerequisite or requirement can be checked directly on the university or college website.